 PRELUDE TO OPERATION LUTTICH is the first game in the series and I picked out 28mm figures for the game.
 The Americans have a total of 6 Multi-Man counters, two anti-tank guns and some 105mm support; they are also in foxholes.
 That fit pretty well into two platoons of Armored Infantry with their supporting elements, from support I pulled two 57mm anti-tank guns and an FO with 105mm indirect support.
 The American pointed out to about 400 points and 35 BR.

 The Germans were a little more challenging, they would have fit better into three platoons of infantry but since I only have two painted platoons I just upped the squads fire power with MG-42s.
-I also rolled in motorcycle resonance teams to help.
+I also added in motorcycle resonance teams to help.
 The Puma and the Panthers converted one to one and the Germans pointed out to about 500 points and 30 BR.

 The scenario was set Near La Fantay, France, in the waning light of August the 6th the leading elements of the 2nd Panzer Division made contact with units from the 30th Infantry Division.
 A handful of Panthers, supported by infantry, advanced on the troops of the 117th Infantry Regiment.
 The Americans had set up a roadblock with a few squads and two 57mm antitank guns.